 There is a large dose of romantic intimacy in DOWN, and the album also addresses love of family and friends.
 The closing track “Friends” reminds us we are all in this together and have to love one another.
 Sometimes you may want nothing to do with them but your family is always your family.

 DOWN also expresses hope as in “You’ll Survive,” which has hints of the depression accompanying being quarantined during the pandemic yet holds out hope with the knowledge we can survive.
 DOWN reminds us there is always room for optimism and love.
 No matter how dark the world seems there is always hope.
 It can be found in love, in family, in friends, and in music.

 Huber’s deep baritone (and sometimes falsetto) voice once again complements the instrumental background.
 That background is provided courtesy of The True Groove All-Star band, along with funk icons Bill Laswell, Michael “Kidd Funkadelic” Hampton, and Amp Fiddler.
 Funk, when done right, creates a feeling that is greater than the sum of the music and lyrics.
 It can grab you and take you places you never knew existed.
 DOWN is funk done right.

 “Funk don’t quit,” said James Brown.
 And Sam Huber has more funk in the trunk.
-Listen to the feature track “Hit It And Quit It” below!
+Check out the video for the feature track “Hit It And Quit It,” featuring Michael “Kidd Funkadelic” Hampton, below!